amplication/docs/docs/getting-started/plugins.md

 Package and deploy your app on Kubernetes using Amplication's [Helm Chart](https://github.com/amplication/plugins/tree/master/plugins/deployment-helm-chart) plugin.
 This plugin generates a customizable Helm chart for installing and managing your app on Kubernetes clusters.

+### Opentelemetry

+[Opentelemetry](https://github.com/amplication/plugins/tree/master/plugins/observability-opentelemetry) is an observability framework that lets you monitor the health and performance of your application.
+This plugin lets you integrate with Opentelemtry allowing you to gain deeper insights into your application's operations and to troubleshoot potential issues more efficiently.

 ## Viewing Open-Source Plugin Code